-"A city of parks, wide streets and wonderful people - the city where there's always something on"
+"A city of parks, wide streets and wonderful people - there's always something on"

-Adelaide - One of the most beautiful cities in Australia
+One of the most Beautiful and Organised Cities in Australia

 Adelaide over the decades has been a busy port and central business district for much of the farming, mining and agricultural districts of South Australia.
 The paddle steamers plying their trade along the Murray River were linked to Adelaide via Morgan and Swan Reach and the northern industrial city ports of Port Pirie, Port Augusta and Whyalla were central to the mining towns inland and were in turn supplied from the central wharves of Port Adelaide.

 In winter and spring Adelaide is particularly beautiful with the structured gardens and woodlands coming to life with the winter rains.
 In autumn the hills especially sprout colour with autumn leaves decorating the trees and shrubs.
 The Germanic influence from early settlers can be seen everywhere and it makes a picturesque city and environs with some great bakeries, pubs and eateries to enjoy, and the food they produce is very nice as well as the architecture.

 Surrounding Adelaide are the magnificent wine country vineyards of Coonawarra, Hahndorf, the Barossa Valley, McLaren Vale and the Clare Valley.
 There are plenty of places to explore all within easy reach of Adelaide, like the Mount Lofty Ranges in the Adelaide Hills, Granite Island at Victor Harbour and Kangaroo Island.
 The train ride into the hills is truly enjoyable and the picturesque Coorong where the mighty Murray River finds its way into the Great Southern Ocean past picturesque Hindmarsh Island provides a great day out for a scenic drive.